======================================================================

 included a microphone, which Uemura envisioned being used to make

-players' voices sound through the TV speaker.
+players' voices come through the TV speaker.

 Japanese launch